assemble/grunt-assemble-permalinks/docs/patterns.md

 **no second parameter**

-If a second parameter is not provided, then the  `length()` of the characters used in the first parameter will be used to determine the number of digits to out put.
+If a second parameter is not provided, then the  `length()` of the characters used in the first parameter will be used to determine the number of digits to output.
 For example:

 * `:random(AAAA)` is equivelant to `:random(A, 4)`
 * `:random(AAA0)` and `:random(AA00)` and `:random(A0A0)` are equivelant to `:random(A0, 4)`